djangobrunink/CellProfiler/README.md

 2. 	cd into directory from (1).

 3. Ensure the following is installed on the machine (if CP was installed earlier, this is likely already in place):
 	- Python 3.8 (64-bit)
 	- Microsoft Visual C++ 2008 Redistributable Package and its 64-bit SP1
 	- C++ Build Tools
 	- Java Runtime Environment
 	- Java Development Kit

 4. Run the following commands:
-	- pip install cython
-	- pip install numpy
+	- "pip install cython future hypothesis numpy protobuf six mysqlclient"
-	- pip install mysqlclient
-	- pip install
-	- pip install -e .
+	- "pip install -e ."

-5. Run Cell Profiler by running 'cellprofiler' from the command line.
+5. Run CellProfiler by running 'cellprofiler' from the command line.